 Dr. Shoshana Ungerleider is a Hospitalist turned evangelist for Palliative Care.
 Learn what you can be doing now to help patients in their most critical times, no matter what field of medicine you’re getting into.

-If you're looking for full-length MCAT practice tests, check out Next Step Test Prep.
+If you’re looking for full-length MCAT practice tests, check out Next Step Test Prep.
 They have ten full-length practice tests that simulate the real exam to help you get the best score possible.
-Use the promo code MSHQ to save 10% off your purchase.
+Use promo code “MSHQ” for 10% off Next Step full-length practice tests or “MSHQTOC” for $50 off MCAT tutoring or the Next Step MCAT Course at Next Step Test Prep!

 Last week, I was at the Podcast Movement where I was nominated for the Academy of Podcasters Award for Best Science and Medicine podcast.
 And for the third year in a row, I came up short.
 Nevertheless, it was a blast!